apache/cordova-docs/docs/en/edge/guide/getting-started/android/index.md

 - From the Desktop, right-click My Computer and click Properties.
 - Click Advanced System Settings link in the left column.
-- In the System Properties window click the Environment Variables button.
+- In the System Properties window, click the Environment Variables button.
 - Select the PATH variable from the System variables section.
 - Select the Edit button.
 - You need to add the path to your Android SDK platform-tools and tools directory.
 This example uses `C:\Development\android-sdk-windows` as the SDK's install directory.
 Append the following into the text box: